ivg313/joplin-docsify/README.md

 - [x] Figure out how to generate README.md (home page)
 - [x] Docsify index.html generator with args control
 - [ ] Kind of "News" on homepage
+- [ ] Figure out how I want to sort folders, articles in folders and implement this
 - [ ] ...